RasmusStagsted/dsp_bp_generator/README.md

 ### Try the examples

-To run the blueprint parser, save your blueprint in a file, and run (obs. the blueprint parser only work with older blueprint versions):
+To run the blueprint parser, save your blueprint in a file, and run (obs. the blueprint parser only works with the older blueprint versions):
 ```

 python parse.py --input_file=bp_input.txt --output_file=bp_output_data.txt